Education Workshop and Courses

 -

-EMS Leadership for SCDF Commanders – With the increasing demand of the national EMS, firemen from SCDF are cross-trained as EMTs.
-This course offers commanders from SCDF an oversight of EMS.
+EMS Leadership for SCDF Commanders – With the increasing demand for national EMS, SCDF firemen are cross-trained as EMTs.
+This course offers SCDF commanders an oversight of EMS.

 |